Risk Management for Medical Office Staff

-Over 30 years experience as a security professional.
-I have served in a diverse array of environments, including military, Fortune 500 high-technology, homeland security, and most recently, as the director of security for a major hospital network.
+I have over 40 years experience as a security professional in a diverse array of environments, including military, Fortune 500 high-technology firms, homeland security, and most recently, as the director of security for a metropolitan hospital network.

 I have taught graduate-level security management as an adjunct faculty member of Webster University.
 I served 20 years in the United States Air Force in a number of capacities, including security, intelligence, and air operations.
 I have also served as a logistics advisor to two foreign governments (Canada and the Republic of Singapore)

 Internationally published, my work has appeared in a wide-array of trade and professional periodicals, including Security Management, Police, and Airpower Journal.